 Romanian-born and German-raised, Christian Oita started out as a writer.
 His artistic shift to fashion photography three years ago was soon to trigger a full career transition.
 Today, he is shooting his singularly styled male fashion imagery for clients on both sides of the Atlantic.

+The Advocate: Why are you a photographer?
 Christian Oita: I was working at a local newspaper in my late teens and there was this photojournalist who mentored me.
 He tried to talk me out of painting.
 For days I would go on telling him how photography is basically a lazy way of creating images with no original outcome whatsoever.
 A few weeks later I gave up painting and picked up a camera.

+What catches your eye?
 Vintage cars and large billboards.
 Cute puppy dogs in parks.

+How do you choose your subjects?
 Casting is always a crucial aspect, even with assignments that seem easy to cast, starting off.
 I tend to go the distance, because the right choice here will usually end up making the difference.

+Who are your favorite artists and why?
 Those who dare.
 Michelangelo Antonioni, David Hockney, Sergio Leone, Chuck Close, Alexander McQueen, Jean-Paul Goude.